 - How many of these important tasks can I realistically accomplish or make significant progress on tomorrow?

-Delegation is to productivity as using a nail gun is to driving nails.
+Delegation is to productivity as a nail gun is to driving nails.
 Once you’ve started using it, you’ll be amazed at just how much faster and easier your job is.
-If you do it right.
-For many managers and business people, delegating is like a polar bear swim; they plunge in enthusiastically and then even more enthusiastically quickly leap out.
+If you do it right, that is.
+For many managers and business people, delegating is like a polar bear swim; they plunge in enthusiastically but jump out just as fast.

 Why?
-The most common complaint is that delegating work gives the manager or business person even more to do; now they have to supervise someone else’s work as well as doing their own.
-Wrong, wrong, wrong.
-If you assign a task to someone and then supervise them closely while they’re doing it, you’re micromanaging, not delegating.
+The most common complaint is that delegating work gives the manager or leader even more to do; now they have to supervise someone else’s work on top of doing their own.
+But If you assign a task to someone and then supervise them closely while they’re doing it, you’re micromanaging, not delegating.

 When you delegate properly, you have more time to spend on your own work.
-The key is to assign the right task to the right person, a person you know has the skills to do the job and that you can trust to get it done—and then leave them to it.
+The key is to assign the right task to the right person—a person you know has the skills to do the job and that you can trust to get it done—and then leave them to it.
 It takes some getting used to, but you'll be surprised how productive you can be when you really let go.

 Plan Phone Calls

-First, unless you are expecting a super-important call, turn off your phone when you’re about to work on a project that needs your full attention.
+First, unless you are expecting a critical call, turn off your phone when you’re about to work on a project that needs your full attention.
 Then, set aside a structured time to make all your outgoing calls so you spend less time trying to reach people and more time in productive conversations.

 If you’re working on something that doesn’t need your full attention, feel free to leave your phone on and answer calls; it saves you from having a batch of phone calls to return at some point during your day.
-These Management Tips for Inbound Phone Calls will teach you how to turn the calls you get into time savers rather than time wasters.
+But know when the phone will be a distraction, and get it out of the way.

 Break up Work Periods With Exercise

 Studies have shown that physical activity enhances brain function.
-And while you might assume (rightly) that that enhanced brain power will give you improved concentration, more creativity and faster learning, you might not realize that exercise increases your brain’s affective skills, too, meaning that you’ll find it easier to get along with others.
+And while you might assume (rightly) that that enhanced brainpower will give you improved concentration, more creativity, and faster learning, you might not realize that exercise increases your brain’s affective skills, too, meaning that you’ll find it easier to get along with others.

 If you want the most bang for the buck, exercise during work hours.
-A Leeds Metropolitan University study found that 65 percent of workers who used their company gym at lunch time were more productive and had better personal interactions with their colleagues than those who didn’t use the gym at lunch.
+A Leeds Metropolitan University study found that 65% of workers who used their company gym at lunchtime were more productive and had better personal interactions with their colleagues than those who didn’t use the gym at lunch.

-In sum, it’s time to take these words to heart and get into a regular exercise regime:
+In sum, it’s time to take these words from Ron Freidman to heart and get into a regular exercise routine:

 Happy people are more productive.

-A Maastricht University study of optimism and performance in call centers found that optimists in the tested group made more sales and achieved more bonuses.
+In a Maastricht University study of optimism and performance in call centers, results showed that optimists in the tested group made more sales and achieved more bonuses.
 More specifically, it was only dispositional optimists who showed greater success.
 The study authors define dispositional optimism as generally expecting good outcomes over bad ones in life.

-And the most direct route to happiness, Achor found in later research, was the result of providing social support to others.
+The most direct route to happiness, Achor found in his research, was providing social support to others:

 Get Enough Sleep